-This webinar will review the data supporting academic detailing and describe practical approaches that can be used in your community.
+This webinar reviews the data supporting academic detailing and describes practical approaches that can be used in your community.

 - Emily Behar, MS, research study coordinator in the Substance Use Research Unit at the San Francisco Department of Public Health